Why you should learn about SMB Direct, RDMA & lossless Ethernet for both networking & storage solutions

-- simplifying network management (opex reduction)
+- simplifying network management (OPEX reduction)

-- leveraging commodity equipment (capex reduction).
+- leveraging commodity equipment (CAPEX reduction).

 Convergence means also means mixing different network traffic on the same physical port and cabling infrastructure.
 This increases the need for Quality of Service (QoS) implementations.
 This translates into greater complexity and a higher risk due to the larger impact of issues in the converged network stack.

-SMB Direct for file, storage and live migration traffic have given us more options and permutations for building converged solutions (Scale Out File Server with Storage Spaces) than ever before.
+SMB Direct for the file, storage and live migration traffic have given us more options and permutations for building converged solutions (Scale-Out File Server with Storage Spaces) than ever before.
 Now that the storage and compute layer come together completely in Windows Server 2016 we even get to build hyper-converged solutions via Storage Spaces Direct (S2D).
 Leveraging or even combining the hardware (DCB for PFC and ETS), virtualized and native QoS capabilities in windows this demands serious consideration what to use, where, why and when.
 All these options and approaches have their own benefits and drawbacks, strengths and weaknesses.
 Architecture and design are needed to make it work well.
 Remember we should only make things as complex as needed and then only to a level that we can manage successfully.
 That bar is being raised as the technologies evolve.

 The Evolution of Quality of Service in Windows

 When bringing all kinds of traffic together on the same network stack or infrastructure we need ways to make sure they all get what they need to function properly.
 Just over-provisioning alone will not save the day especially as the ability to use all that bandwidth materializes.
 The times where our servers could not even fill a 10Gbps NIC are over.